-The multi-faith coalition of denominations and faith groups that conducted the Faith Communities Today 2000 national survey of congregations in 2004 formalized their continued partnership as a membership-based program housed within the Hartford Seminary Institute for Religion Research.
-The Cooperative Congregational Studies Partnership that developed out of that effort has several programmatic goals:
+In 2004, the multifaith coalition of denominations and faith groups that conducted the Faith Communities Today 2000 national survey of congregations formalized their continued partnership as a membership-based program housed within Hartford International University’s Institute for Religion Research.
+The Cooperative Congregational Studies Partnership that developed out of that effort had several programmatic goals:

 b.
-A specific set of topical items tied to a congregational resource, and
+A specific set of topical items tied to a congregational resource

 c.
 A unique set of new items of immediate public interest

 - Developing an approach to congregational resources that begins with a congregational situation requiring self-reflection, and then builds a topical module of supporting national survey items for inclusion in one of the biennial surveys, the results from which get built back into the congregational resource.

 As a result, the team then undertook and created the first survey in this series, FACT 2005.
 The resulting report was American Congregations 2005.
 This 30 page report presents a comprehensive look at the FACT 2005 findings, including trend comparisons to FACT 2000 survey findings, and perspectives on worship, conflict, leadership, interfaith involvement, vitality, the prevalence of strong beliefs and the greatest challenges congregations told us they face.